-After settling in at our bush camp we set off on a late afternoon cruise in the Okavango Delta, one of the most unique wilderness areas in the world.
+After settling in at our bush camp we set off on a late afternoon cruise in the Okavango Delta, one of the world's truly unique wilderness areas.
 Local polers take us on a relaxing mokoro ride ending with a spectacular sunset and sundowners in the bush.
 Mekoros are the traditional dug-out vessels used to navigate the maze of shallow delta channels.
 Returning to camp we spend the night around the campfire under starry skies in this wild place, listening to the sounds of nature.

 On day 26 we rise early and glide out onto the reed-lined channels, making our way through the pristine bush to one of the untouched delta islands.
 Here we embark on a thrilling nature walk with a local expert, learning about the plants and looking for signs of wildlife.
 Returning from our nature walk, we spend time unwinding at camp, enjoying the quiet natural setting.
-Later in the afternoon, we take a sunset game drive in search of the shy animals and abundant birds of this scenic wilderness area.
+Later in the afternoon, we take a sunset boat cruise, keeping an eye out for the shy animals and abundant birds of this scenic wilderness area.